muckSponge/MaterialFox/README.md

 ## Installation
 1. Copy the chrome folder into your Firefox profile directory.
 To find your profile directory, go to about:support.
+2. Go to about:config and search for ```svg.context-properties.content.enabled```; make sure it is set to ```true```.
 2. Install [Simple New Tab Button](https://addons.mozilla.org/en-US/firefox/addon/simple-new-tab-button/) and drag the button to the far right of your tab bar.
 3. Remove the built in new tab button.
 2. Restart Firefox.

 ## Please note
-This has only been tested on macOS, use at your own risk.
+This has only been tested on macOS.
+Windows support is in the works but requires a few extra tweaks before it is fully compatible.